 Conclusion: Is the Price Premium Worth It?

-While the alkaline hydrolysis cost is currently higher than traditional flame cremation, the "environmental ROI" is substantial.
-Aquamation uses 90% less energy than flame cremation and produces zero direct greenhouse gas emissions.
-For many, the $500 to $1,000 price difference is a small price to pay for a closing act of environmental stewardship.
+While the alkaline hydrolysis cost is currently higher than traditional flame cremation, the environmental benefits are substantial.
+Aquamation uses significantly less energy than flame cremation and produces no direct greenhouse gas emissions.
+For many families, the modest price difference is worth it for a closing act of environmental stewardship.

-If you are currently in the planning stages, I recommend starting with an Aquamation Complete Guide to understand the logistics before committing to a provider.
+If you are currently in the planning stages, we recommend understanding the full logistics of the process before committing to a provider.
 By demanding transparency and looking for flat-rate pricing, you can ensure that your transition is as gentle on your family's finances as it is on the planet.

 Key point: Choosing aquamation reduces your carbon footprint for your last act on earth to nearly zero.